 Accurate billing and coding ensure that healthcare organizations are properly compensated.
 Errors in billing and coding can lead to claim rejections or underpayments, significantly impacting revenue.

-• Regular Training for Staff: Keeping the billing staff trained and updated on the latest coding practices and regulations is essential for maintaining accuracy.
+- Regular Training for Staff: It is essential to keep the billing staff trained and updated on the latest coding practices and regulations to maintain accuracy.

 Proactive Revenue Cycle Management

-Revenue cycle management (RCM) manages claims processing, payment, and revenue generation.
+Revenue cycle management (RCM) and hospital budgeting manage claims processing, payment, and revenue generation.
 It involves identifying, collecting, and managing the organization’s revenue from patients and insurers.

 Continuous Monitoring and Improvement